 Kelly grabbed his wife's arm and took her out into the hall.

-"Look, I want you to take Conner back to Mrs. Krauss' house.
-I'm going to tell the police I came upstairs, surprised the burglar and we fought.
-If the police question you, tell them that as soon as we got back from the party, I went into the house and you went next door to pick up Conner."
+"Listen closely, honey.
+I want you to take Conner back to Mrs. Krauss's house.
+I'm going to phone the police and tell them I came upstairs, surprised the burglar and we fought.
+I'll swear I hit him in self-defense.
+They should believe me.
+However, if the police insist on questioning you, I want you to tell them that as soon as we got back from the party, I went into the house and you went next door to pick up Conner."

-"We'll say he must have been dreaming, that he was sound asleep on Mrs. Krauss' couch when you got there.
+"We'll say he must have been dreaming, that he was sound asleep on Mrs. Krauss's couch when you got there.
 And for God's sake, get rid of that bloody pajama top."

 Stacy's question was cut off by the sound of an approaching siren.
 Mrs. Krauss must have called 911.
 Now there was no time to get the boy safely out of the house.
 Kelly went back into his son's room and removed the blood-stained pajama top.
 Stacy got a clean one out of the dresser drawer and quickly pulled it over the boy's head.

 "I want you to lie down and pretend you're asleep," she instructed.
 "Daddy and I are going to talk to the police.
-If they ask you any questions, all you're to tell them is that you fell asleep watching TV at Mrs. Krauss' house.
-Do you understand?"
+If they ask you any questions, all you're to tell them is that you fell asleep watching television at Mrs. Krauss's house.
+Do you understand?
+Don't say a word about Belsnickel or the bleeding man in the bedroom."

 "That would be lying."